rhage183/rhage183/README.md

 ## Hi there 👋

 With a PhD in Physics and a background in AI material research, I retrained as a Data Scientist to properly leverage data's role in innovation.

-I'm currently working on a Reinforcement Learning project ([from-a-to-b-with-rl](https://github.com/rhage183/from-a-to-b-with-rl))
+🔭 I'm currently working on a Reinforcement Learning project ([from-a-to-b-with-rl](https://github.com/rhage183/from-a-to-b-with-rl))

+🌱 I’m currently learning Tensorflow, ScikitLearn and Pytorch

+📫 You can reach me at: ralphhage1@gmail.com

 <!--
 **rhage183/rhage183** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.